espruino/EspruinoHost/README.md

 ### LINUX

-You need to install these dependencies before building or Bluetooth will silently fall back to a dummy version
+You need to install these dependencies *before installing Qt and building* or Bluetooth will silently fall back to a dummy version

 ```
 sudo apt-get install libbluetooth-dev bluetooth blueman bluez libusb-dev libdbus-1-dev bluez-hcidump bluez-tools